foundriesio/docs/source/other/hawkbit-mqtt-system.rst

    .. tab-container:: subscribers
       :title: Subscribers

-      First, log in to the Open Source Foundries subscriber container registry on your workstation (not the gateway device)::
+      First, log in to the Foundries.io subscriber container registry on your workstation (not the gateway device)::

           docker login hub.foundries.io --username=unused